^

 This form of psoriasis appears in patients suffering from seborrheic dermatitis with specific clinical features:

-• If you scrape off a plate of scales, then their number increases.
+• If you scrape off the scales from the plaque, their number increases.

-• In the scalp manifests dandruff.
+• On the scalp it manifests itself as dandruff.

 Infiltrative form